kosli-dev/cli/docs.kosli.com/content/client_reference/kosli_assert_pullrequest_github.md

 ---
 title: "kosli assert pullrequest github"
+experimental: false
 ---

 # kosli assert pullrequest github

 ## Synopsis

-Assert if a Github pull request for a git commit exists.
+Assert a Github pull request for a git commit exists.
 The command exits with non-zero exit code if no pull requests were found for the commit.